adityasolanki205/Streaming-Pipeline-using-Dataflow/README.md

     1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/Batch-Processing-Pipeline-using-DataFlow.git

-    2. Create a Storage Bucket in asia-east1.
+    2. Create a Storage Bucket in us-east1 with 2 separate folders temp and stream

-    3. Copy the data file in the cloud Bucket using the below commad cd Batch-Processing-Pipeline-using-DataFlow/data gsutil cp german.data gs://batch-pipeline-testing/Batch/
+    3. Create a Dataset in us-east1 by the name GermanCredit

-    4. Create a Dataset in asia-east1 by the name GermanCredit
+    4. Create a table in GermanCredit dataset by the name GermanCreditTable

-    5. Create a table in GermanCredit dataset by the name GermanCreditTable
+    5. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp]

-    6. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp]
+    6. Run publish_to_pubsub.py in Cloud SDK

     7. Run the command and see the magic happen: python3 streaming-pipeline.py \